awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

       }'
    ```

 1. Create an IAM role\.
 You do this so Aurora PostgreSQL can assume this IAM role on your behalf to access your Amazon S3 buckets\.
-For more information, see [Creating a Role to Delegate Permissions to an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) in the *IAM User Guide*\.
+For more information, see [Creating a role to delegate permissions to an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) in the *IAM User Guide*\.

    The following example shows using the AWS CLI command to create a role named `rds-s3-import-role`\.
 **Example**